chrislattman/blogging-project/docs/terminal-commands/README.md

 - In general, it is easy to get the cryptographic hash of a file, but hard/impossible to get the file from a cryptographic hash
 - Cryptographic hashes are often used to verify that a file has not been tampered with, e.g. Internet downloads
 - `shasum -a 256 <file>` outputs the [SHA-256](https://en.wikipedia.org/wiki/SHA-2) hash of a file
+- If you have the SHA-256 hash available from a website, and you want to compare it with the file, run
+    ```
+    echo "<sha256-hash> *<file>" | shasum -a 256 --check
+    ```
+    - You should get an "OK" message if the provided hash matches the calculated hash
 - On Linux, you may also see the `sha256sum` command, which does the exact same thing as `shasum -a 256`
 - [`openssl`](#openssl) also has an identical SHA-256 command